GoogleChromeLabs/text-fragments-polyfill/README.md

 well as a proof of concept.
 This _could_ be used in Chrome for iOS by injecting the script with [`WKUserScript`](https://developer.apple.com/documentation/webkit/wkuserscript).

+## License

+Apache 2.0.
+This is not an official Google product.